observablehq/framework/docs/convert.md

 Framework’s SQL cell is very different from notebooks.

 Some cell types cannot be converted to Observable Markdown.
-Data table cells can be replaced by `Inputs.table` (see [issue #23](https://github.com/observablehq/framework/issues/23) for future enhancements), and chart cells can be replaced by Observable Plot’s [auto mark](https://observablehq.com/plot/marks/auto).
+Data table cells can be replaced by `Inputs.table` (see [#23](https://github.com/observablehq/framework/issues/23) for future enhancements), and chart cells can be replaced by Observable Plot’s [auto mark](https://observablehq.com/plot/marks/auto).

 ## Databases